Executive resume trends change constantly!

 Consider these trends to sharpen your competitive edge among other leaders:

 Executive Resume Trend: A Clear Focus on Your Passion.

 What drives you?
 What type of work or challenges make you excited to come into the office?
 How do you inspire passion in your teams or customers?

-This is the kind of information employers seek about you – and it should land on the front page of your executive resume.
+This is the kind of information employers seek about you – and it should land on Page 1 of your executive resume.